Michigan Stags: Baltimore Blades

 The Baltimore Blades were created out of the remains of the Stags (retaining coach Johnny Wilson, although he was unenthusiastic about the shift) and were operated by the league; the move caused the American Hockey League's Baltimore Clippers, already in financial trouble, to promptly fold.
 After playing seven straight road games (all losses), the Blades debuted at the Baltimore Civic Center on February 2 (coincidentally against the Howe-led club from Houston) in front of 9,023 fans.
 Attendance went flat soon thereafter, however, as the Blades averaged only 3,568 for 17 home dates (which was actually an improvement over Detroit, even though the Blades were an awful 3-13-1 in Baltimore.)
 At season's end, the league contemplated moving the franchise to Seattle (which would have marked the franchise's fourth home in less than a year), but instead the club was terminated.
 Players from the Michigan/Baltimore team, along with those of the defunct Chicago Cougars, were put into a dispersal draft to be claimed by other WHA teams.

 The team's final record was 21-53-4, the second-worst in the WHA and far out of a playoff spot.
 Veneruzzo was the leading scorer for the team with a 33-27-60 mark, nearly twice as much as anyone else save for Jean-Paul LeBlanc.
 (The infamous enforcer Bill Goldthorpe also signed on for seven games, piling up 26 penalty minutes.)
 The last active Stags/Blades player in major professional hockey was Ed Johnstone, who last played in the 1986-87 NHL season.

 Media coverage

 The Stags' radio station was WWJ 950.
 Gary Morrel was play-by-play announcer while Norm Plummer handled color commentary.
 (At least one broadcast had only two sponsors mentioned: Nolwood Chemical, a company owned by the Stags' owners, and the Stags themselves.)

 Michigan played just one game on local television: the season opener against the Indianapolis Racers, broadcast live from Indianapolis on WXON Channel 20.
 Detroit radio icon Vince Doyle called play-by-play and former Red Wing Marty Pavelich was the color commentator.
-The Stags won the game, 4-2, but few saw it; the Stags were up against game five of the 1974 World Series.
+The Stags won the game, 4–2, but few saw it; the Stags were up against game five of the 1974 World Series.
 Eight other games were scheduled to be televised but money became a problem by mid-November, especially after Michigan lost 11 of their next 12 following their season-opening win.

+After the relocation, a radio deal was made with most Blades games being on WBAL-FM (now WIYY-FM) and about 8 on WBAL (AM).
+No Blades games appeared as far as can be determined on local television.